 Michael Bay is the quintessential big, dumb, American action-blockbuster director.
-His movies, by and large, are based on extremely loud and incoherent action, are excruciatingly long and drawn out, and typically feature a plethora of annoying Michael Bay-esque cinematographic features (spinning cameras, overuse of slow-motion, nonstop explosions etc.) in addition to lowbrow racist or sexist humor, and last but not least, bland, stupid, forgettable characters that are of no consequence to the movie’s nonsensical plot or financial success.
+His movies, by and large, are based on extremely loud and incoherent action, are excruciatingly long and drawn out, and typically feature a plethora of annoying Michael Bay-esque cinematographic features (spinning cameras, overuse of slow-motion, nonstop explosions, etc.) in addition to lowbrow racist or sexist humor, and last but not least, bland, stupid, forgettable characters that are of no consequence to the movie’s nonsensical plot or financial success.
 The Transformers series is, for all intents and purposes, Bay’s career flagship franchise based on its overwhelming and consistent box office dominance year in and year out.
-The franchise has become target practice for movie nerds and those of us worn out by Bay’s excessive, special effects-driven action, with people often referencing the many disparaging and unbecoming filmic traits I just listed, using the series as the definitive benchmark for “big, dumb, bad” action movies.
+The franchise has become target practice for movie nerds and those of us overwhelmed by Bay’s excessive, special effects-driven action, with people often referencing the many disparaging and unbecoming filmic traits I just listed, using the series as the definitive benchmark for “big, dumb, bad” action movies.

 I’ll admit I managed to have some fun watching the first Transformers (2007) film.
 I was a young teenager then, still in high school, and was gullible and naive enough to give Bay’s movies the benefit of the doubt from time to time.
 I still hadn’t discovered the ugly fallacy that exists and has existed beneath the global movie business for some time — that most mainstream titles are little more than product-placement scams built to appeal to the lowest common denominator and thus the widest audience possible.
 While I still felt somewhat uncomfortable with the blatant dumbness of even the first film back then (still far and away the best and least offensive film in the entire series), I was able to, as the saying goes, “turn off my brain” for a couple hours and absorb the spectacle of interchangeable robots smacking each other while Bay’s latest “protégé,” Megan Fox, sauntered around a clueless, stuttering Shia LeBeouf.

 And then the sequel released two years later.